POSTS TAGGED: Samsung Galaxy Note 10.1

-Posted February 18, 2014 By: Will Verduzco
+Posted February 18, 2014 at 04:30 pm by Will Verduzco

 Before today, Samsung has been very cautious in tempering expectations regarding official Android 4.4 KitKat updates for its recent devices.
 While certain phones have already received the 4.4.2 goods, much of the rest of the company’s lineup is still in Jelly Bean limbo.
 We’ve seen leaks fly around left and right for the Galaxy S 4, but official word regarding KitKat for the device has been lacking.
 And since this is just for their latest and greatest, the future didn’t look so hot for Samsung’s older devices.

 Posted January 14, 2014 at 11:00 am by Tomek Kondrat